 The annual budget document is the financial plan for the operation of the City of Thomaston.
-The budget process exists for the purpose of providing a professional management approach to the establishment of priorities and implementation of work programs while providing an orderly means for control and evaluation of the financial posture of the City.
+The budget process exists to provide a professional management approach to the establishment of priorities and implementation of work programs while providing an orderly means for control and evaluation of the financial posture of the City.

 An annual operating budget is prepared for the General Fund and Special Revenue Funds.
 The City Manager is authorized to transfer budget amounts between expenditure character with individual departments.
-Budget revisions which increase total expenditures of a fund must be approved by Mayor and Council.
+Mayor and Council must approve budget revisions which increase total expenditures of a fund.